An Interview with Chef Anthony Flinn

 There’s something refreshing in that.
 A food-comes-first defiance shoved in the face of our quick-fix celeb chef culture.
 When we say Anthony is serious about food, we mean it.
 He’s not holidayed in years.
 And when he does go abroad it’s always to source new ingredients or check out new suppliers.

 “I’m looking for ingredients all the time.
 I haven’t had a vacation, as it were, for a long time.
 I’ve just had a weekend in Paris, which sounds romantic, but it wasn’t.
 I was working.
 I’ve a trip booked for Barcelona but I go on the Monday, visit a factory on Tuesday, come home on Wednesday.
 But I don’t want to sit on a beach in some holiday resort with everybody else from England eating rubbish.”

 Amen to that.
 As healthy obsessions go, you can’t beat Anthony’s.
 Right here, right now – in our very own 21st century city.

 Featured image: John Waite

 Editor’s update: Since this interview all four Anthony’s restaurants in Leeds have closed down.
-You can read about this here.
 Fine dining does survive in the city, however.
-The Man Behind The Curtain achieved a Michelin Star in 2015.
+The Man Behind The Curtain achieved its first Michelin Star in 2015.